-The dramatic contrast between 2014 and 2015 flowering levels appear to mirror the germination conditions in the springs of 2011 and 2012 (three years prior).
+(Floyd 1995a, Floyd and Ranker 1998) indicated that bolting is favored by cool, wet spring conditions.
+The dramatic contrast between 2015 and 2016 flowering levels appear to mirror the germination conditions in the springs of 2013 and 2014 (three years prior).
 This supports earlier hypotheses that the species trends are driven primarily by germination levels, that the species commonly has a three-year life cycle, and it is further inferred that germination levels are not closely tied to recent flowering levels but draw from a seed bank that lies dormant pending favorable conditions.
-By this interpretation, Diamond Creek and Unnamed Creek have future stable or increasing trends, if there are future favorable spring weather conditions and if the frequency of flea beetle outbreak events does not impact too often or too seriously.